Radar records image of the Moon with the highest resolution

 The prototype, created by a "team of scientists and engineers using the Green Bank Telescope (GBT) and the National Science Foundation's Very Long Baseline Array (VLBA)" and has the creation of a "next-generation high-power planetary radar system" for the Green Bank Telescope.

-The prototype is already operational and has been used to produce "some of the highest resolution planetary images ever recorded by radar from Earth".
+The original is already in and was used for par “some of the highest resolution planetary that have ever been recorded by radar from Earth".

 It uses a low-power transmitter that operates “with an output power of up to 700 watts at 13,9 GHz”.
 The research team tested it by targeting the surface of the moon.